npm/policies/README.md

 # policies

-This Repostiory is now Archived.
+This Repository is now Archived.
 Our current policies can be found at https://github.com/npm/documentation/tree/main/content/policies